 Students must apply to their college of registration to graduate at the convocation ceremony immediately following their eligibility to graduate.
+See §14.4 Name for Graduation.

 12.4 Student indebtedness

 A college may suspend a student's eligibility to graduate, and may withhold a student's diploma and academic transcripts, where the student has outstanding tuition fees, unpaid library fines, or other indebtedness to the college, another TST college, or the University of Toronto.